 Picture from Medical Medium Instagram.

-If you have a juicer or even a high-speed blender, celery juice is easy to make at home.
+If you have a juicer or even a high-speed blender, this juice is easy to make at home.
 You may be able to find it from a local juice cafe or a grocery store, but it will cost you a pretty penny and create more waste than is ideal.

 What you need: